-The base scenario for calculating the provision for adverse deviations would be defined as the average of the insurance contract liabilities for all investment return scenarios.
+.20 With respect to investment return scenarios, the base scenario for calculating the provision for adverse deviations would be defined as a notional or implicit scenario, which would result in a liability equal to the average of the insurance contract liabilities for all modelled investment return scenarios.
+This implicit scenario does not need to be explicitly identified or described.